ujjibon/Academy-25/README.md

 ---

-Built with ❤️ using Next.js, Firebase, and Genkit AI
+Built with ❤️ using Next.js, Firebase, and Genkit AI for Peer Academy